Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model

-We developed a simple remedy to this problem, drawing inspiration from \emph{ensemble boosting} \cite{Gessner2021very,Gessner2022physical}, namely to perturb simulations in advance of the event.
-Ensemble boosting, as originally formulated, does not assign probabilities but only generates ``storylines'' (until more recent developments in \citeA{BloinWibe2025estimating} and \citeA{Finkel2025boosting}), but we augmented boosting with an acceptance/rejection step from reliability engineering \cite{Au2001estimation} to retain statistics, and demonstrated this on the Lorenz-96 system in \citeA{Finkel2024bringing}.
-Lorenz-96 is relatively simple model of spatiotemporal chaos, but it captures the essence of baroclinic waves and has been a helpful benchmark for data assimilation, which presents similar challenges as sampling algorithms.
-The resulting algorithm, TEAMS (``trying-early adaptive multilevel splitting''), introduces a key hyperparameter, the \emph{advance split time}, which determines when to split the simulation relative to the event for an optimal balance of exploration (with high risk of rejection) and exploitation (with low risk of rejection but limited rewards).
+We developed a simple remedy to this problem by adapting the classical Adaptive Multilevel Splitting (AMS) algorithm \cite{Cerou2007adaptive,Lestang2018computing} in which a level of extremity is progressively raised and only ensemble members reaching that level are retained and split at a level crossing.
+We modified AMS to perturb simulations in advance of the level crossing, thus giving more time for ensemble members to separate before reaching an extreme event.
+Splitting in advance requires an additional acceptance/rejection step that we include through the formalism of subset simulation \cite{AU2001estimation}.
+The resulting algorithm, TEAMS (``trying-early adaptive multilevel splitting''), introduces a key hyperparameter, the \emph{advance split time} (AST), which determines when to split the simulation relative to the event for an optimal balance of exploration (with high risk of rejection) and exploitation (with low risk of rejection but limited rewards).
+TEAMS draws inspiration from the related approach of \emph{ensemble boosting} \cite{Gessner2021very,Gessner2022physical} which has recently been extended to include probability estimates \cite{BloinWibe2025estimating,Finkel2025boosting}.
+Ensemble boosting differs from TEAMS in that it perturbs before the extreme events in an existing long simulation, and perturbs them all the same number of times without sub-selection based on a level-raising protocol.
+In \citeA{Finkel2024bringing} we demonstrated TEAMS on the Lorenz-96 system, a relatively simple model of spatiotemporal chaos that nevertheless captures the essence of baroclinic waves.
 Our main contribution here is to demonstrate a successful use of TEAMS on an actual climate model, albeit an idealized one, to sample short-timescale events, namely high surface temperatures and daily precipitation rates.

 This paper is organized as follows.
 Section \ref{sec:model} briefly specifies the physical model, a general circulation model (GCM) in an aquaplent configuration, emphasizing two modifications of reduced resolution for computational efficiency and the addition of stochastic parameterization.
 Section \ref{sec:algorithm} outlines the rare event algorithm TEAMS, emphasizing the most recent modifications of how rejection is handled and the halting criteria.
 Section \ref{sec:results} shows the results of applying TEAMS: efficiency gains in calculating long return periods (100 years and longer), and the generation of corresponding dynamical samples.
 Section \ref{sec:conclusion} concludes with a summary and outlook on further avenues of development.